x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 15. In the **Select a certificate** field, select the certificate to use for secure mail transport.
 This list displays the digital certificates issued by a third-party certificate authority (CA) installed on the Mailbox server selected in the previous step.
 Click **Next**.

 16. On the **Organization FQDN** page, enter the externally accessible FQDN for your Internet-facing Exchange server.
-Office 365 uses this FQDN to configure the service connectors for secure mail transport between your Exchange organizations.
+Microsoft 365 and Office 365 use this FQDN to configure the service connectors for secure mail transport between your Exchange organizations.
 For example, enter "mail.contoso.com".
 Click **Next**.

 17. The hybrid deployment configuration selections have been updated, and you're ready to start the Exchange services changes and the hybrid deployment configuration.
 Click **Update** to start the configuration process.
 While the hybrid configuration process is running, the wizard displays the feature and service areas that are being configured for the hybrid deployment as they are updated.